petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/assets/assets.md

 ![Each Asset has its own table.](assets/images/01.png)

 Clicking an individual asset leads to an overview page showing analytics data for the asset.
 Clicking on the Known Individuals tab shows a list of known visitors who have interacted with the asset.

+!!! note
+    Analytics data for assets is collected through each asset's respective widget.
+For information on how to use other types of fragments and widgets to collect data on these assets, see [Tracking Custom Assets](./tracking-custom-assets.md)